 Nurses picket Sanford Bemidji Medical Center seeking a new contract that stabilizes the workforce

-BEMIDJI, MN – (May 8, 2026) – Dozens of nurses with the Minnesota Nurses Association, joined by community supporters held an informational picket today to highlight nurses’ concerns at Sanford Bemidji Medical Center.
+BEMIDJI, MN – (May 8, 2026) – Nurses with the Minnesota Nurses Association, joined by community supporters held an informational picket today to highlight nurses’ concerns at Sanford Bemidji Medical Center.
 Over 400 nurses have been bargaining since February with the hospital as they fight for a contract that values a stabilized workforce, invests in highly skilled nurses and reduces turnover rates that disrupt continuity of care.

 “Highly skilled nurses want to work in Bemidji to uphold the quality-of-care patients deserve,” said Jessica Mistic, RN at Sanford Bemidji.
 “Nurses are fighting for a contract where the employer relies on highly skilled nurses and attracts new ones instead of temporary staff as a solution to nurse turnover.”